Updated 4/14/20 please check back regularly for updated links and resources

 Organize and clean the salon

-Order things you havent gotten around too that you need
+Order things you haven't gotten around to that you need

 Do some goal setting and intention work!